valpyots/tsoha-project/README.md

 - allow others to view other user's profiles and their posts , if set to public

-- browse posts by category, date posted or amount of responses
+- browse all posts

-Users will be divided into two categories, regular users and admin users.
+Features that I still plan to implement:

-An admin user will also be able to:
+- admin user accounts, which  will also be able to:

 	- delete any post or message

 	- block an user from posting

 	- view all profiles, even those set to private

+- sorting posts by date or comment amount, both ascending and descending
+- post categories, sorting posts by category